211025-java-mule/p0-piotrek/Readme.md

 <h3>Features</h3>
-- Shows information about character you picked.
+- Shows information about favorite character from Rick and Morty.
 There are 826 to pick from!
 - Instantly adds it to Postgre database

 <h3>Running</h3>